 Do not connect to Northwestern's VPN service while attempting to access streamed Real content.
 Users have reported performance issues.
 If you are not certain whether or not you are using VPN, consult NU Information Technology's VPN pages.

 In order to access streamed media from an off campus location, your network must be fast enough: typically, for audio only, the network must be capable of a download speed of at least 100 kilobits per second (kbps), and for video, at least 400 kilobits per second (kbps).
 If you are not certain how fast your connection is, contact your internet service provider.

 Other software may affect the speed of your connection and the ability to access streamed media.
 If you have a personal firewall installed, or are simultaneously using other network-intensive software, try disabling them temporarily.

-You can also consult the Real player help page which troubleshoots problems playing video.If video playback seems choppy (changing connection speed)
+You may also wish to consult the Real Customer Support page for playback, connectivity, and software issues.If video playback seems choppy (changing connection speed)

 Sometimes the Real player comes installed with a setting for connection speed that is too slow for Northwestern content.
 A symptom of this problem is choppy video; your video may look more like a slideshow than smoothly playing video.
 If you are working on a Mac, this may be an issue with your bandwidth settings.
 To properly set your bandwidth settings: